Harald Gruendl

 rg@idrv.org

-Ronja Grossar is a design researcher and strategic designer with a focus on participatory methods and responsibility.
-She holds a degree in Industrial Design as well as a master in Creative Direction.
-Before she got part of the IDRV Team, she worked as research associate at the Fraunhofer CeRRI, the Center for Responsible Research and Innovation in Berlin.
+Ronja Grossar is a design researcher, strategic designer, and Co-Chair of the Institute of Design Research Vienna (IDRV), with a focus on participatory methods and responsibility.
+She holds a degree in Industrial Design as well as a Master’s degree in Creative Direction.
+Before joining the IDRV team, she worked as a research associate at Fraunhofer CeRRI, the Center for Responsible Research and Innovation in Berlin.

 Felix Reiterer